 How to find your Domain Registrar

-If you can’t remember where you bought your URL, you can use Who Is to track down that information.
+If you can’t remember where you bought your URL, you can use ICANN discovery lookup tool to track down that information.

-- Type your URL into the search box in the middle of the page
+- Type your URL (in the form of domain.com) into the search box and click “Lookup.”

-- On the results page, in the first section titled “Domain Information”, look for the “Registrar”.
+- On the results page, in the second section titled “Registrar Information”, look for the “Name”.
 This is your domain registrar.

 a.
 Please note, in some cases you may see a domain registrar that looks unfamiliar to you.
 If you purchased your domain through your website host, the registrar shown may be the reseller for that website host.
 In this case, contact your Account Manager or website Project Coordinator for next steps.